webnizam/anpr-falcon-ai/README.md

 Progressive Web Application Camera Access</h3>

   <p align="center">
-    A small repository to provide an example of how to gain camera access in a Progressive web application, capture and save a frame.
-Mimicing the cameras actual photo functionality.
+    A small repository to provide an example of how to detect license plates in a video file, video stream or static image.
+Isolate the plate with a bounding box, extract the contents of the bounding box and then using OCR extract the text on the plate.
+Using the extraced text we write the output back to the image/frame.
     <br />

   </p>